-Our engineering team, consisting of 193 employees as of November 1, 2021, is responsible for the development of software and the operations of our infrastructure.
-As of November 1, 2021, we had 133 software and data engineers globally throughout our five research and development centers focused on product development.
+Our engineering team, consisting of 193 employees as of March 31, 2021, is responsible for the development of software and the operations of our infrastructure.
+As of March 31, 2021, we had 136 software and data engineers globally throughout our five research and development centers focused on product development.
 We use an agile development process with automated quality assurance, deployment and post-deployment testing to rapidly build, test and deploy new functionality.

-Our product team, consisting of 111 employees as of November 1, 2021, is responsible for working with our sales, account management, marketing and business development teams to understand customer input, assess the market opportunity and define the product roadmap.
+Our product team, consisting of 94 employees as of March 31, 2021, is responsible for working with our sales, account management, marketing and business development teams to understand customer input, assess the market opportunity and define the product roadmap.
 This team is structurally aligned with our engineering organization to ensure there is direct accountability for all aspects of research and product development.
 Our team includes expert linguists, content classification analysts, fraud researchers and other supporting operational roles which provide the domain expertise and ongoing product development to ensure the highest possible quality of our technology.

-Our product development expenses were \$45.7 million, \$47.0 million and \$31.6 million for the nine months ended September 30, 2021 and the years ended December 31, 2020 and 2019, respectively.
+Our product development expenses were \$47.0 million and \$31.6 million for the years ended December 31, 2020 and 2019, respectively.
 We intend to continue to invest in our research and development capabilities to extend our platform to cover a broader range of products, customers and geographies.